-During childhood, Beth, my protagonist in my forthcoming novel ‘Violet’, pins up these sayings on her bedroom door:
+During childhood, Beth, my protagonist in my most recent novel ‘Violet’, pins up these sayings on her bedroom door:

 - YOU ARE WHAT YOU READ.